-- 1 Create a factory, disabling synchronization.
-See "Target page" on page 22. - 2 Compile the factory selecting the installation vector suited to the device platform and installation method, then create the agent.
-See "Compiling a factory" on page 29. - 3 Install the agent on the target device with the selected methods.
-See "List of installation vectors" on page 120.
+- 1 Create a factory by disabling synchronization on the operation level, see "Operation page" on page 24. - Or create a factor on the target level always without synchronization, see "Target page" on page 28 - 2 Compile the factory selecting the installation vector suited to the device platform and installation method, then create the agent. - See "Compiling a factory" on page 35. - Install the agent on the target device with the selected methods.
+See "List of installation vectors" on page 138. - 4 After the required amount of time, retrieve evidence produced on the target device. - 5 Import agent evidence and analyze it.

-- 4 After the required amount of time, retrieve evidence produced on the target device. - 5 Import agent evidence and analyze it.
-See "Agent page" on page 33.
+See "Agent page" on page 41.